 Hot Water Beach is easily one of the best attractions on New Zealand’s North Island.
 Not only is it a beautiful beach, but it is also a unique spot where you can actually dig a hole in the sand to make your very own natural hot pool!

+When it comes to things to do in the Coromandel, a visit to Hot Water Beach is an absolute must.
 Each day during low tide, people from all over the world come to Hot Water Beach to relax in steaming hot water with views of the ocean.
 Under the sand, there are actually hot vents that create hot water when you dig.
 In certain places, it is so hot in fact that you need to be careful not get burned!
 This is great because even in the winter, Hot Water Beach is a place you can enjoy.